 Tea gardens carry a very colonial image in my mind.
 British guys running the Tea estates, living in huge bungalows within the estate.
 A tea processing and packaging unit and a whole lot of workers plucking the fresh tea leaves with bamboo baskets on their backs.

-Tea Garden – Places to visit in Assam.
+Tea Gardens – Places to visit in Assam

-But tea gardens of Assam is what I had studied in school and in my mind, I had to visit them to know about them.
-Tea gardens here provide cups of tea to the world on one hand.
+But this is what I studied about Assam in school.
+In my mind, I had to visit them to know about them.
+These gardens here provide cups of Tea to the world on one hand.
 Employment and livelihood to many people on the other hand.

-We saw tea gardens in Tezpur, around Kaziranga and in Jorhat.
-Tezpur was not on our itinerary but we landed here as the road to Arunachal was closed.
-There was no way we would be allowed to go there before next day.
+We saw these gardens in Tezpur, around Kaziranga, and in Jorhat.
+Tezpur was not on our itinerary, but we landed here, as the road to Arunachal was closed.
+There was no way we would be allowed to go there before the next day.
 This heritage property located in the midst of a tea estate had bungalows that were more than 100 years old.
 But maintained as if they have always been inhabited.

-The last sight of tea gardens was through the train window while traveling from Jorhat to Guwahati.
+The last sight of these greeneries was through the train window while traveling from Jorhat to Guwahati.
 I think I will appreciate my cup of tea much more now that I have seen the hard work that goes into it…

-Recommend you to read following places to visit in Assam on this Travel Blog.
+Recommend you to read the following places to visit in Assam on this Travel Blog.